AntonioModer/adonaac.github.io/source/documentation/camera/index.markdown

 {% title Description %}

-The {% text mg.Camera %} module handles basic things that a camera should handle, like translations, rotations and scaling, but also adds a bunch of high level features such as target tracking, lerp (delay between camera position and target position), lead (how much in front of the target the camera should be), deadzones and camera shakes.
-An instance {% text mg.world.camera %} is automatically created on initialization, but you can also create your own instances doing {% text camera = mg.Camera() %}.
+The {% text fg.Camera %} module handles basic things that a camera should handle, like translations, rotations and scaling, but also adds a bunch of high level features such as target tracking, lerp (delay between camera position and target position), lead (how much in front of the target the camera should be), deadzones and camera shakes.
+An instance {% text fg.world.camera %} is automatically created on initialization, but you can also create your own instances doing {% text camera = fg.Camera() %}.

 This module is based on [hump.camera](http://vrld.github.io/hump/#hump.camera) and has been modified for additional functionality and consistency.
 Also, check [HaxeFlixel's camera demo](http://haxeflixel.com/demos/FlxCamera/) for an